adarshaacharya/ApiHub/CONTRIBUTING.md

 Also, [check this video](https://www.youtube.com/watch?v=4tk0Ak-dEjs) by Ben Awad if you are new to extension development.

+## Directory Structure

+There are two important folders that you should care about `src/extension.ts` and `src/apis.ts`.

+- `extension.ts` : Main logic and functions of extension
+- `apis.ts` : List of all apis

 ## Contribution Guidelines

 - If you're planning to implement a new feature I will recommend you to discuss with me before you start coding so you won't end up working on something that I don't want to implement.
 Create an Issue with proper name and content for discussion.